-Indicator Baseline Target Who will What will be

-(How we measure if anyone was (date) (date) produce the done?
-(Who will

-better off, how much we have done, commentary do it?)

-and how well [quickly, efficiently, etc.] we have done it) for the 6-

-monthly

-updates?

-Proportion of complainants N/A 50% (Sep.
-Complaints

-satisfied with outcome of (new) 2018) Team

-complaint

-Number of children in care that ???
-Reduction Service Create a quality

-have three or more placements (???) (???)
-Manager Children in assurance officer role

-moves on a year Care within the

-Placements

-Team

-Collate good

-practice

-identified by

-children and

-young people

-(Children's

-Rights Team)

-Provide timely

-return

-interviews to

-every looked

-after child or

-- young person

-returning from

-being missing

-Produce a

-comprehensive

-assessment of

-the needs of our

-children and

-young people
+Indicator (How we measure if anyone was better off, how much we have done, and how well [quickly, efficiently, etc.] we have done it) Baseline (date) Target (date) Who will produce the commentary for the 6-monthly updates?
+What will be done?
+(Who will do it?)
+Proportion of complainants satisfied with outcome of complaint N/A (new) 50% (Sep.
+2018) Complaints Team Number of children in care that have three or more placements moves on a year ;;; (;;;) Reduction (???)
+Service Manager Children in Care Create a quality assurance officer role within the Placements Team Collate good practice identified by children and young people (Children's Rights Team) Provide timely return interviews to every looked after child or young person returning from being missing Produce a comprehensive assessment of the needs of our children and young people